Kingsley, Cheshire

 Kingsley is a civil parish and a village in the unitary authority of Cheshire West and Chester and the ceremonial county of Cheshire, England.
-It is approximately 5 miles south east of the town of Frodsham.
+Situated approximately 5 miles south east of the town of Frodsham and 2.5 miles north of Delamere Forest, the village lies within a rural stretch of mid-Cheshire countryside characterised by sandstone farmland, ancient woodland and open fields.

+The village has a recorded history stretching back to the Domesday Book of 1086, and retains many features of a traditional English rural community, including a Grade II listed parish church designed by George Gilbert Scott.
 The village is home to two primary schools - Kingsley St John's Church of England Primary School and Kingsley Community Primary School.

 History

 Kingsley is first listed in the Domesday Book of 1086 as Chingeslie in the Roelau Hundred.
 The village is listed as having been held from Earl Hugh d'Avranches by a Saxon named Dunning.
 It has land for two ploughs, and home to five serfs, one villein, and three bordars.
 It also mentioned one and a half fisheries, four hays for roe deer, and a hawk's eyrie.
 The earl brought the woodland of one league long and one league wide into his forest.
 The forest mentioned was the ancient forest of Mara and Mondrem which was greatly reduced in size subsequently and is now known as Delamere Forest.

 In 1260, the village was listed as Kingisleg.
 The name of the village ultimately derives from "king's lea" - the meadow of the king.

 The village was for a long time known for its independence, as shown in its early Quaker meeting house, as well as its siding with the Parliamentarians during the English Civil War.